 While lodging is pre-arranged and breakfasts are included at each accommodation, the rest of the itinerary is self-guided.

-You get a suggested route (paper or GPS) and booklet describing some of the sights along the way, and you can take it at your own pace with as many stops, detours, or short-cuts as you want.
+You get a suggested route (paper or GPS) and a booklet describing some of the sights along the way, and you can take it at your own pace with as many stops, detours, or short-cuts as you want.

 Typically, lunch and dinner are on your own (or you might have an option to add on a dinner package to your tour).